 The Return Of The Hoodie

 Even though come fashion week, many news outlets delight in ridiculing the most outrageous runway looks they can find, in truth most menswear pieces were born out of practicality.
-And that’s exactly what the hoodie offers: comfort, comfort and more comfort.
+And that’s exactly what learning how to wear hoodies offers: comfort, comfort and more comfort.

 The return of the hoodie signals that we’re now at peak athleisure.
 Having successfully broached upscale sportswear in its various forms, it was only a matter of time before menswear got its mitts on the near-century-old staple.